-For some yaks, it can be the choice between a tackle box, a cooler, and a four-legged-friend – so you need to be aware of how much space you have, your weight capacity, and the overall balance of the craft.
+For some kayaks, it can be the choice between a tackle box, a kayak cooler, and a four-legged-friend – so you need to be aware of how much space you have, your weight capacity, and the overall balance of the craft.

 Thankfully, bags and boxes come in all sorts of sizes, so you should be able to find one that caters for your needs.